The 7 steps for a successful Office 365 Migration

 If you're like most people, the primary reason for migrating to Office 365 is because you want to move your email to the cloud.
 Accordingly, it's important to start by collating the technical details on your current email server and run an audit report that identifies all the active users and groups as well as the size of their email boxes.

-You're now at the point where you have information on your email system, you've got a detailed report on your current Microsoft licensing and you know how much data you have to migrate.
+You're now at the point where you have information on your email system, you've got a detailed report on your current Microsoft licensing and you know how much data you must migrate.
 Congratulations - you're now at the point where you can review the different Office 365 business and enterprise plans and decide which ones are best for your organization.
 Note that Microsoft now allow Office 365 plans to be mixed and matched which is great news for all businesses large and small.
 It means you can maximise your existing investment in recent versions of Microsoft Office as well as cater for the different requirements your staff may have, depending on their roles.

 It's now time to get all your ducks in a row and that means collating all the technical details you will require to conduct a smooth migration.
 For example, the last thing you want to do is start your Office 365 migration and then find out you don't have the right username and password to update your domain name record.
-An important part of this step is to update all computer software to the minimum specification and also consider whether you want to change the design of your email groups and the way you structure your data.
+An important part of this step is to update all computer software to the minimum specification and consider whether you want to change the design of your email groups and the way you structure your data.

 As you can see these seven steps collectively require considerable knowledge of your existing systems as well as a good understanding of the Office 365 platform.
 There are a number of third party software tools that can be used to assist in this process – the tricky part is to know which ones are of value.